-Meet Swarnalatha Madupu: Principal Statistical Programmer
+Meet Swarnalatha Madupu: Principal Statistical Programmer FSP (India)

 "As a statistical programmer whatever analysis we do can directly impact the patient.
 This motivates me to work to the best of my ability.
 Being aware of this influence on a patient's life gives me great job satisfaction."

 Swarnalatha Madupu, Senior Statistical Programmer, shares how she started at Parexel in 2018 and works within the FSP team.
 Swarnalath shares how career stability and the opportunities for career growth, as well as the empowerment of female employees, motivated her to join Parexel.

 - Please introduce yourself and your role at Parexel.

 Hello, I am Swarnalatha Madupu, I have over 14 years of experience in the pharma industry as a Statistical Programmer.
 I studied for my master’s degree in Statistics from Osmania University, Hyderabad in 2006.
 I then started my career as a SAS Programmer in SRISTEK PVT LTD in 2006 and worked there for 6 years.
 Later, I moved to NOVARTIS Healthcare in 2013 and worked there as a Senior Statistical programmer for 5 years.
 I joined Parexel as a Principal Statistical Programmer in 2018 and I now support the Functional Service Provider (FSP) team and work directly with clients.

 - How does a day in your job look like?
 What are your core responsibilities?

 My ideal workday would be one where I'm able to satisfy our clients by delivering the best value and high-quality service.
 I interact with them and ensure they had a pleasant experience to meet the timelines which they expect with high quality.
 Another aspect that would make my workday is being more productive than I had been before.
 With time and practice, I know I can do my job faster and more efficiently.